Ownership in Mexico – Separating Fact from Fiction

 Rule Number 1: Always get your Trust.

 When Do I Pay For My Property?

-When you have clear title, exactly like you would anywhere else.
-By using our U.S., bonded, third party Escrow service, and your money is held in an individually numbered, bonded and insured escrow account until your Trust is complete and the property rights have been transferred to you.
+When you have a clear title, exactly like you would anywhere else.
+By using our U.S., bonded, third-party Escrow service, and your money is held in an individually numbered, bonded, and insured escrow account until your Trust is complete and the property rights have been transferred to you.

 We do not recommend that you release funds to a seller unless you have received your Trust first.
 Purchasing property without receiving a Trust is simply buying without receiving the title in your name, which is risky and not recommended.

 Fact: Until you have received your Trust, and rights to the property have been transferred to you, the legal owner of record in Mexico is still the previous owner.

 Fact: You cannot bypass Mexican Taxes or fees by not getting your Trust, even if you sell the property to someone else before you have your Trust in place.

 Do I Need Title Insurance?

 Whether you buy real estate in the U.S. or Mexico, we recommend U.S. Title Insurance for every property you purchase.
 You have insurance for your car, your home, and your health; why not purchase it for one of your largest investments, your property.
 We will not represent or sell any property in Mexico that cannot be covered by a U.S. Title insurance policy.

 Fact: U.S. Title Insurance is available for properties in Mexico purchased by U.S. Citizens.